senchalabs/jQTouch/README.md

 #### 'grunt build`

 This task is used only for iterative development.
 It does not update submodule, nor clean the build.
-(The `default` grunt task must be called once before `watch`.)
+(The `default` grunt task must be called once before this task.)

 #### `grunt watch`

 Will create the same build as `grunt build`, but will continue to watch for file changes to theme and source files, compiling/copying them into build every time you save.
 If you have a livereload browser extension installed and enabled, the page will update live after every change.
-(The `default` grunt task must be called once before `watch`.)
+(The `default` grunt task must be called once before this task.)

 #### `grunt compass`

 Only build the theme files.
 Typically, you'll want to use `grunt watch` for developing a custom theme.
-(The `default` grunt task must be called once before `watch`.)
+(The `default` grunt task must be called once before this task.)

-#### `grunt test` (The `default` grunt task must be called once before `watch`.)
+#### `grunt test` (The `default` grunt task must be called once before this task.)

 Run our test suite.